TheThingsNetwork/docs/_versions/refactor/node-red/_ifttt.md

-# Quick Start
+# IFTTT
-In this Quick Start we will use Node-RED to forward up to 3 message fields from our device to IFTTT's [Maker Channel](https://ifttt.com/maker).
+In this guide we will use Node-RED to forward up to 3 message fields from our device to IFTTT's [Maker Channel](https://ifttt.com/maker).
 Once there, we can trigger tons of services.
 In this example we'll use it to send us an email.

 > This guide assumes the sketch and payload functions of [The Things Uno / Quick Start](/uno/#quick-start), but can be easily applied to any other.